ernieja/oscar-nominees/README.md

 ### Python Application
 ----
-User can search database using the following criteria:
+User can search the database using the following criteria:
 * Film title
 * Release year range
 * Person name